MoCo-GHE-Admin/github-scripts/README.md

   --pat-key PATKEY      key in .gh_pat.toml of the PAT to use --token TOKEN         use this PAT to access resources --package PACKAGE     The package to search for.
-  --orgini              use "orglist.ini" with the "orgs" entry with a csv list of all orgs to check -v                    Verbose - Print out that we're waiting for rate limit reasons -f                    Print out file level responses rather than repo level -t TIME               Time to sleep between searches, in seconds, should be 10s or more
+  -v                    Verbose - Print out that we're waiting for rate limit reasons -f                    Print out file level responses rather than repo level -t TIME               Time to sleep between searches, in seconds, should be 10s or more